 Once you've determined to add new code to freud, the first step is to create a new branch off of master.
 The process of adding code differs based on whether or not you are editing an existing module in freud.
 Adding new methods to an existing module in freud requires creating the new C++ files in the cpp directory, modifying the corresponding MODULENAME.pxd file in the freud directory, and creating a wrapper class in freud/MODULENAME.pyx.
-If the new methods belong in a new module, you must create the corresponding pxd and pyx files accordingly.
-In addition, you will need to import the new module in freud/init.py by adding from . import MODULENAME so that your module is imported by default.
+If the new methods belong in a new module, you must create the corresponding cpp directory and the pxd and pyx files accordingly.